 While following Jesus doesn’t mean physically following Him around, it does mean turning from living your own life and choosing to live a new kind of life with Jesus in charge.
 Essentially, there are two ways to live.
-You can live with yourself in charge, going your way and pursuing your own happiness.
-Or you can live with Jesus in charge, going His way and pursuing what makes Him happy.
-This week you will discover that the first way to live always leads to a dead end and
+You can live with yourself in charge, going your way, and pursuing your own happiness.
+Or you can live with Jesus in charge, going His way, and pursuing what makes Him happy.
+You will discover that the first way to live always leads to a dead-end and

 Written by Craig Etheredge